"Innovative Market Solutions to Help Businesses Make Informed Decisions"

 Liquid Waste Disposal Using Sunlight To Be The Key Market Trend

-Researchers have developed an environment-friendly and economical technology to degrade contaminated liquid waste using sunlight.
-This new technology is expected to significantly reduce the waste-management expenditures of several industries.
-Disposal of liquid waste has always been challenging for industries, especially the ones operating in the manufacturing sector.
+Disposal of liquid waste has always been challenging for industries, especially those operating in the manufacturing sector.
 The existing technologies available for waste disposal are costly, owing to which many industries do not follow the protocols for liquid waste disposal.
 According to the Asia Journal of Chemistry, this novel technique will be enormously efficient in the degradation of toxic chemicals generated by companies in various industries such as pharmaceuticals, textiles, paper, agrochemicals, and others.

-Rising awareness about water pollution through water campaigns is boosting the market growth
+Rising awareness about water pollution through water campaigns is boosting the market growth.

 Wastewater includes a number of pollutants and contaminants such as pathogenic micro-organisms, heavy metals, plant nutrients, and organic pollutants.
 When improperly treated wastewater is discharged into the environment, it can cause severe damage to the aquatic ecosystem as well as to humans.
-For instance, eutrophication is caused due to excessive nutrients received by water bodies from agricultural run-offs.
-According to UN-Water Analytical brief report, eutrophication reduced the biodiversity of rivers, lakes & wetlands by one-third across the world.
-Therefore, to increase awareness about water pollution, both government & private sector water companies are launching water campaigns.
+For instance, eutrophication is caused by excessive nutrients received by water bodies from agricultural run-offs.
+According to the UN-Water Analytical brief report, eutrophication reduced the biodiversity of rivers, lakes & wetlands by one-third across the world.
+Therefore, to increase awareness about water pollution, both the government & private sector water companies are launching water campaigns.
 For instance, the ‘Love Water’ campaign was launched in U.K. in 2019.
-Over 40 environmental groups, water companies, charities, and regulatory authorities joined their hands together to raise awareness about water pollution and the importance of water in the future.
+Over 40 environmental groups, water companies, charities, and regulatory authorities joined hands to raise awareness about water pollution and the importance of water in the future.
 Such activities are expected to boost demand for liquid waste treatment over the forecast period.

-Stringent government regulations are forcing manufacturers to adopt wastewater treatment
+Stringent government regulations are forcing manufacturers to adopt wastewater treatment.

 The high cost of liquid waste treatment

-The rising water crisis globally is creating new opportunities for liquid waste management
+The rising water crisis globally is creating new opportunities for liquid waste management.

 By Source Analysis